Limeth/obs-shaderfilter-plus/README.md

 It can be used to apply effects to sources using manually created GLSL/HLSL shaders.
 Add a filter to a source by right-clicking a source, going to `Filters`, and adding `ShaderFilter Plus`.

+## What are Shaders?
+Shaders are programs executed on the GPU.
+They can be used to apply customizable special visual effects.
+The shaders used by this plugin are a special subset of shaders called _fragment shaders_.
+These shaders are executed once for each pixel of the source, every frame.
+See [Usage Guide](#usage-guide) for examples.

+Different graphics interfaces, such as OpenGL and DirectX, use different shader languages with incompatible syntax, so it is important to be aware of the graphics interfaces OBS makes use of.

+* OBS on Windows uses DirectX by default, but can be forced to use OpenGL.
+* OBS on Linux uses OpenGL.

 Shaders are executed using OpenGL (GLSL shaders) or DirectX (HLSL shaders), depending on your platform.

-OBS on Windows usually uses DirectX, but can be compiled with OpenGL support.
-OBS on Linux uses OpenGL.
+## Writing Cross-Platform Shaders
+### Cross-Platform HLSL

-When OBS is compiled with OpenGL support, it performs primitive translation of HLSL sources to GLSL.
+When OBS is run with OpenGL, it performs primitive translation of HLSL sources to GLSL.
+However, this translation is limited and performed via basic string substitution, and therefore may not result in correct behavior.
+Despite these limitations, cross platform shaders could be written in HLSL, as long as they are simple.

-Therefore, if you would like your shaders to run with both graphics APIs, you should write your sources in HLSL.
-However, if you only care about using them on Linux, for example, GLSL is fine.
+### Cross-Platform GLSL
+OBS on Windows may be forced to use OpenGL by launching the program with the `--allow-opengl` [launch parameter](https://obsproject.com/wiki/Launch-Parameters).
+This can be done by creating a shortcut to the executable and appending the parameter to the path, for example: `"C:\Program Files\obs-studio\bin\64bit\obs64.exe" --allow-opengl`.
+After launching OBS this way, the OpenGL renderer must be selected in the Advanced Settings.
+After restarting OBS with these settings applied, GLSL shaders will work properly.

 ## Installation
 1. Download the latest binary for your platform from [the Releases page](https://github.com/Limeth/obs-shaderfilter-plus/releases).